MushroomFleet/Spittoon-Draft/README.md

 > Part of the NSL (Narrative Spittoon Language) ecosystem - powerful, low-cost tools for narrative generation and enhancement.

 Spittoon-Draft is an innovative writing tool that combines human creativity with AI enhancement in real-time.
-Write naturally in one panel while AI-powered transformations appear character-by-character in another panel, creating a unique collaborative writing experience with mesmerizing wave animations.
+Select any text and watch as AI transforms it inline, or use split-view mode to see original and enhanced text side-by-side.
+With support for NSL narrative buckets, multiple view modes, and character-by-character streaming, Spittoon-Draft creates a unique collaborative writing experience.

 ![Version](https://img.shields.io/badge/version-1.5.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)